deors/deors-demos-microservices/readme.md

 ### 1.5) Set up the book recommendation service

-This is the first microservice with actual functionality on our problem domain. bookrec is the service which provides methods to query, create, update and remove Book entities from the data store.
+This is the first microservice with actual functionality on the application functional domain. bookrec service is the service which provides methods to query, create, update and remove Book entities from the data store.

 Go to `https://start.spring.io/` and create the project with the following settings: